Soma Yoga Therapy with Allison Ulan – Weekly Somatic Yoga Classes, Mindfulness Courses and Training Programs

 These classes are for students who want an in-depth and detailed experience to embody the reliable and effective postural techniques of Yoga.
 These classes will address your back care needs by release tension, re-aligning your body to effectively deal with lower back pain and therapeutically strengthen the body.
 The first two thirds of class will be yoga postures and somatic exercises to balance the body’s strength, flexibility and agility.
 The last third of class will be breath work and mindfulness techniques to aid deep tension release, develop focus and help your cultivate mindful presence.
 These sessions are perfect for people new to Yoga.

-Thursday Evenings – Yoga for Beginners – Reconnect to your vitality – 6:30 to 8 pm
+Thursday evenings and Saturday mornings – Yoga for Beginners – Nourish your well-being and vitality

 Enjoy a 90 minute class that blends the best of yoga, somatic movement and mindfulness.
 Over 10 weeks, the class will progressive through the ashtanga vinyasa krama sequence.
-By the end of December you will be able to practice the primary series.
-Arrive to class motivated.
+Class material is continuing working through the primary series of Ashtanga Yoga.
+Arrive to class be supported and motivated.
 Leave class aligned, centred and revitalized.

-Fees (all prices include gst and pst taxes):
+Fees (all prices include gst and pst taxes) when at Altermed NDG:

 Students and seniors rate for eleven week course – $115 plus taxes = $132.22

 Drop in rates per class – First time – $10 (includes all taxes and a yoga mat)

 Regular drop in rate – $16 plus taxes = $18.40 – Students/Seniors drop in rate – $12 plus taxes = $13.80